 Hiring the right attorney is often critical to the outcome of your case.
-Schlegel Law Group invites you to speak with us either at our Miami office or our Orlando office, by phone or Zoom for a 30-minute complimentary consultation.
-Contact us now!Schedule Consultation
+Schlegel Law Group invites you to speak with us either at our Orlando office, by phone or Zoom for a 30-minute complimentary consultation.
+Contact our Orlando child support lawyers now!Schedule Consultation

 If you are in a situation that requires you to legally prove or challenge paternity, there are many benefits to hiring an Orlando paternity attorney to handle your case.
 “Who’s the father” isn’t only a question used on tawdry TV talk shows to get ratings.
 It’s also a legal determination that brings up many family law issues including child custody, visitation and child support.

 Our divorce attorney services include providing you with guidance on all paternity-related matters.
 With decades of experience in family law cases, we provide strong guidance and representation to clients throughout Central Florida.

 How Do You Legally Establish Paternity in Florida?